What is bursitis?

 Hip bursitis is one of the most common forms, and it can be caused by lying on the hips for long periods of time, improper posture, arthritis, infection, or injury.
 Running, jumping, failing to warm up prior to strenuous exercise, and wearing shoes that are too tight in the back of the heel can all cause heel bursitis.

 - Overuse of the affected joint

 - Sports- or exercise-related injury

 Source: Mayo Clinic

-The best bursitis physical therapists across
+Meet with the best bursitis physical therapists

 Luna’s physical therapists are experts in decreasing pain and increasing mobility in patients with every variety of bursitis.
 Our licensed PTs will work with you to create a course of treatment that targets and alleviates your bursitis, be it in the knee, shoulder, hip, heel, or elsewhere.